anurbol/proposal-js-versions/README.md

 'use strict'
 ```

-therefore versioning is not something impossible
+therefore versioning of course is not something impossible.